dorteneum/chorthippus_alps/README.md

 We have two folders divived based on the genomics or morphometric portions of the analysis.

-The pictures of the grasshopper forewings used for the morphometric analyses can be found in the following public repository: LINK
+The pictures of the grasshopper forewings used for the morphometric analyses can be found in the following public repository: [LINK](https://osf.io/mzy57/)

-The genomic data used for this study can be found in the following public NCBI repository: LINK
+Linked genomic data - NCBI SRA Accession number:
+BioProject PRJNA1271307
+BioSample Acc.
+SAMN48861008-SAMN48861213

 # Citation